Anycoin Direct Review

 Anycoin Direct is an exchange based in the Netherlands.
 Technically, it’s not an exchange but a “broker of cryptocurrencies”, but for the sake of consistency it will be referred to as an exchange in the following review.
 Netherlands, the home of Gouda cheese and tulips, is also the home of many cryptocurrency exchanges.
 There are too many to mention them all here, but the list includes LiteBit.eu, Bitonic and Bitrush.

 A feather in the hat for this exchange is its prominent support function.
 Anycoin Direct’s extensive Customer Support service is open 7 days a week, 365 days a year.
 The support agents are highly trained and ready to answer each and every question that customers or potential customers customers may have through their dedicated Live Chat function.
 This is a really great feature of this exchange.

 US-investors may not trade here.
 Exclusion of US-investors is primarily because of the US regulatory regime.
 Don’t be too sad though if you are a US-investor.
 There are many other venues available to you.
-Use our Exchange Finder to find out which alternatives you have.
+Use our Exchange Filters to find out which alternatives you have.

 Anycoin Direct Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
 At Anycoin Direct, the trading view is very simple and easy to understand but lacks the fancy features that more advanced traders often require.
 It looks like this: